-When tracking your search quota usage or identifying trends in your search analytics, it is useful to understand the distinction between a Search API query and a search query.
+When tracking your search quota usage or identifying trends in your search analytics, it is useful to understand the distinction between a Search API query and a User search query.
 This document will help clarify these events and identify when each occur in a user’s search experience.

-A search query is a single search phrase entered by a user in a search field.
+A user search query is a single search phrase entered by a user in a search field.
 These queries are recorded in the Analytics section of the AddSearch dashboard.
 As a user enters text in the search-as-you-type view, they receive intermediate search results while typing.
-Together, these intermediate results and the final search result count as a single search.
+Together, these intermediate results and the final search result count as a single user search query.
 If a user types another search phrase after that, even within the same session, it will be counted as a second query.
 Data about the search quota usage for your index can be found in the AddSearch dashboard:

-A search query differs from a Search API query.
+A user search query differs from a Search API query.
 A Search API query is any query received and processed by AddSearch.
 This includes:

 Each suggestion and result, including additional results loaded via pagination or a “show more” results links, is the outcome of an API query.
 All search API queries, such as searches and suggestions shown in the screenshot below, are recorded as individual events.
 If your search configuration employs facets and filters, each filtering action will send a new search API query.